-Common suggestions include building a bridge, like Prince Edward Island’s Confederation Bridge, or even a tunnel like the Channel Tunnel connecting France and the UK.
+Common suggestions include building a bridge, like Prince Edward Island’s Confederation Bridge.
 It seems like an easy choice.
 After all, it’s being done elsewhere, and how much cheaper and easier would it be if we could just drive to and from the Island without having to worry about taking a ferry?
 Once we start looking a little closer, though, things get a lot more complicated.

 The Confederation Bridge, for example, is about 13 kilometres long, and its supports go into a solid rock foundation in relatively shallow water (about 35 metres deep).
 Compare that with crossing the Georgia Strait, where you’re looking at a crossing of up to 26 kilometres and depths of up to 365 metres.
 That’s deeper than the Eiffel Tower is tall.
 And even when you reach the bottom, it’s not a nice, solid foundation – you’ve got to go through many metres of silt before you get there.
 It’s also an active shipping channel, prone to seismic activity, extreme waves and high winds… not exactly ideal conditions for a bridge.